 Through our free Art Talks program, our Museum Educators can now visit your classroom virtually!
 The following programs are available for the 2020-2021 school year:

-- Elementary School Programs
+- Elementary School Program (1st-6th Grade)

-- Exploring Identity- This program is designed to help students find personal meaning in art, specifically through the theme of identity.
+Middle School/Junior High Program: Exploring Identity- This program is designed to help students find personal meaning in art, specifically through the theme of identity.
 Students will engage in group and classroom-wide discussions about identity-themed SMA art, play relevant team-building games, and reflect upon their experience.
 A pre-visit packet (given to teachers upon scheduling a date) provides activities to do before and after the Art Talks presentation.
 This presentation can be adapted to various time lengths.

 Art Talks is funded by the Utah State Legislature through Professional Outreach Programs in the Schools (POPS) under the direction of the Utah State Board of Education (USBE).